Apr 26, 2023 · Blogging

 Social media is a mobile channel.
 The overwhelming majority of time spent on Instagram, TikTok, Facebook, and X happens on a phone, and according to Google’s web performance documentation, the probability that a visitor bounces increases by 32% as mobile load time goes from one to three seconds.
 By five seconds, bounce probability climbs past 90%.
 Every dollar of paid social and every hour of organic content effort terminates at a URL.
 If that URL underperforms, the rest of the funnel doesn’t matter.

-The math is identical for any social media manager who routes traffic to a website.
+The math is identical for anyone who routes social traffic to a website.
 Google’s mobile-first indexing bakes page speed directly into ranking, which means a slow site is also an invisible one, in both search and AI answers.

 What Actually Drives Results